 If there’s such a thing as a no-fear dissertation process, Franklin has it.
 We’ve intentionally designed a dissertation structure to help you complete your dissertation step-by-step, beginning with your enrollment in the program.
 We’ve also built-in faculty mentoring and guidance, and peer-to-peer support so you’re never left to “figure it out” on your own.

-Throughout the Ed.D. program, you’ll develop important research skills and the necessary writing prowess to publish a dissertation or complete a dissertation in practice as the culmination of your studies.
+Throughout the Ed.D. program, you’ll develop important research skills and the necessary writing prowess to complete and publish a dissertation as the culmination of your studies.
 Your dissertation will showcase your ability to solve a challenge within the workplace using action research.
-As a part of the dissertation in practice, you will then either test your hypotheses in the real world, or based on your findings, document a process to implement your solution.
+As a part of the dissertation in practice (DiP), you will test your hypotheses in the real world, or based on your findings, document a process to implement your solution.